 Nonprofit organizations working at the intersection of arts and social justice are no strangers to the fight to stay alive while moving their missions forward.
 In an honest and critical exploration of what it takes to survive against the odds, Global Action Project (G.A.P.) presents "Change Capital Investments: One Tool for Moving to Abundance."
 The article chronicles G.A.P.'s planning efforts, with assistance from the Nonprofit Finance Fund, to achieve sustainability on its own terms.

 Global Action Project is currently accepting applications from youth aged 14-21 for our 2014-2015 youth media programs!
 As a G.A.P.
 Youth Video Producer you will learn how to tell stories, share opinions, grow your leadership, discuss the power of media in society, and work with a group to make videos that will make an impact around issues that are important to you and your community.
 Our youth media programs run once a week from October 2014 to June 2015.
 The programs are FREE and you don’t need any media experience to join.
-Applications due October 10, 2014.
+Applications due October 10, 2014 or until programs are full.
 Apply online here today!

 Global Action Project Alumni and Media Educator Jesus Villalba grabbed some video equipment and traveled down to Ferguson to meet with local people in the community as well as take some footage to document some of the amazing grassroots organizing happening on the ground.
 What Jesus found was an inspiring group of youth organizers, Lost Voices, who started a protest encampment two blocks from the police shooting of Mike Brown and stayed out for several weeks.